Artisan Sourdough Aperitif Trio with Preserved Lemon Labneh, Thai Basil Pepper Dip, and Bistro Tuna Rillettes

 Blend the Base

-In a food processor, pulse the drained roasted peppers, 250 g cream cheese, coconut cream, garlic powder, and lime juice until combined but still slightly textured.
-Don't over-blend—you want some body, not baby food.
+In a food processor, pulse the drained roasted peppers, 200 g cream cheese, 48 g coconut cream, 4 g garlic powder, and 12 g lime juice until combined but still slightly textured.

 2. 6